-3.10 The Ambulance Service are actively involved in discussions taking place in the local health economy to ensure that they are fit for the future.
+- to the population of Kent, Surrey, Sussex and North East Hampshire.
+They also provide non-emergency patient transport services in Kent. - 3.8 The main Ambulance Station in Medway is situated in Gillingham just off of the A2.
+There is also a small station with a single vehicle based in Strood, which serves the north end of the area.
+These are currently sufficient to serve the area. - 3.9 The Ambulance Service are actively involved in discussions taking place in the local health economy to ensure that they are fit for the future12.
 Robust plans are in place to respond to changes and increase in demand in relation to the regeneration of the Thames Gateway.

-$^{\rm 22}$ South East Coast Ambulance Service, Five Year Business Plan 2008-2013 p.26
+12 South East Coast Ambulance Service, Five Year Business Plan 2008-2013 p.26